gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 The rest of the novel is his psychological disintegration.

-Not because he is caught — he nearly isn't.
+Not because he is caught: he nearly isn't.
-Not because of legal punishment — it barely registers.
+Not because of legal punishment: it barely registers.
 But because the murder itself destroys the theory that justified it.

 He discovers that he is not Napoleon.
-Not because he lacks intelligence or will — but because the act of killing has revealed something about the nature of consciousness, guilt, and human solidarity that his theory could not account for.
+Not because he lacks intelligence or will, but because the act of killing has revealed something about the nature of consciousness, guilt, and human solidarity that his theory could not account for.